bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-In order to stop the script, I have to have this thing set to some variable so that I can pass that variable into **clearInterval** over here.
-The other option would be to put **setInterval** inside there, but then you need something to get it started.
-In order to clear the interval, I need to assign my **setInterval** to timer, is really that bottom line here in order to make that work.
+In order to stop the script, I have to have this thing set to some variable so that I can pass that variable into <b>clearInterval</b> over here.
+The other option would be to put <b>setInterval</b> inside there, but then you need something to get it started.
+In order to clear the interval, I need to assign my <b>setInterval</b> to timer, is really that bottom line here in order to make that work.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 422.
 (2xx) ~~~~~~~~~~~~~~~~~~~~~~~-->